 This section provides brief explanations of the key tools you'll use during development and a quick tutorial for setting up your account on TestNet.

 This section provides plain explanations of important concepts which apply to NEAR and to blockchains in general.
 It is a good reference.

 If anything is unclear, please use the "Edit" button to file a Github issue or PR that fixes it!

-important The examples below are currently outdated.
-We are working on updating our tutorials.
-Meanwhile, please have a look at our example applications that showcase different smart contract functionality.
+important The former "Tutorials" section is currently deprecated and has been removed.
+Please have a look at our example applications that showcase different smart contract functionality.

 - AssemblyScript Contracts -- covers the same topic, but for AssemblyScript

 - RPC -- covers the actual core API responses and actions you can call